Notice to attend the Annual General Meeting

 a) Adoption of the income statement and balance sheet as well as the consolidated income statement and consolidated balance sheet

-c) Discharge from liability for the directors and the Managing Director
+c) Discharge from liability for the directors and the President

 A. The Nomination Committee proposes:

-9. that Board fees be paid on a yearly basis in the amount of SEK 1,925,000 to the Chairman of the Board and SEK 645,000 to each director who is not employed in the Group.
-That compensation to directors in respect of committee work in the Audit Committee be paid in the amount of SEK 145,000 each, with the exception of the position of Chairman of the Audit Committee, for which payment shall be made in the amount of SEK 260,000.
-That compensation to directors in respect of committee work in the Remuneration Committee be paid in the amount of SEK 120,000 each, with the exception of the position of Chairman of the Remuneration Committee, for which payment shall be made in the amount of SEK 190,000.
+10. that Board fees be paid in the amount of SEK 1,425,000 to the Chairman of the Board and SEK 475,000 to each director who is not employed in the Group.
+Compensation to directors in respect of committee work shall be paid in the amount of SEK 100,000 each, with the exception of the position of Chairman of the Audit Committee, for which payment shall be made in the amount of SEK 125,000.
 Fees shall be paid to the auditor in accordance with approved invoices;

-11. that Lennart Evrell be re-elected as Chairman of the Board; and
+12. that Sverker Martin-Löf be re-elected as Chairman of the Board;

 B. The Board of Directors proposes:

 7 b).
 Allocation